 If you see "Bad Saved State," the device may have been in Storage mode.
-Press to reboot.
-If you are prompted to exit Storage mode, press again.
+Press enter to reboot.
+If you are prompted to exit Storage mode, press enter again.

-You may also see the "Bad Saved State" message if you press (10) to suspend the device while it is booting.
-Press (10) to reboot the device.
+You may also see the "Bad Saved State" message if you press (70) to suspend the device while it is booting.
+Press [state] to reboot the device.
 You may be able to save the contents of the physical RAM drive.